kisiwu/novice-frame/README.md

 ```
 From the example above, we can understand that `ExampleShape` and `SchemaShape` help us create and reuse `examples` and `schemas`.

-If you know that you are going to reuse `responses`, `schemas` or `examples`, create shapes for them.
+If you know that you are going to use the same `responses`, `schemas` or `examples` multiple times, create shapes for them.
 The benefits of using those shapes are:
-- they will make your API schema shorter ([localhost:3000/docs/schema](http://localhost:3000/docs/schema)).
+- they will make your API [schema](http://localhost:3000/docs/schema) shorter by using [references](https://swagger.io/docs/specification/using-ref/).

 But of course to make it even shorter, you don't have to define responses at all 😉. /s